reshamas/reshamas.github.io/_posts/2018-02-26-first-data-science-job.md

 ## Underground Resources
 Almost every meetup group or organization has a community Slack team you can join.
-You can find this information in their announcements, join their Slack teams and watch out for the job postings.
+You can find this information in their announcements.
+Join their Slack teams and watch out for the job postings.

 Often, at the start of a meetup, attendees will share any job openings at their company.
 It's a convenient opportunity to speak to them for more information.